x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 In essence, you can **start** a **Trace Recording**, trace through some instructions, **end** that recording, and then view a large list of what you have captured now in your output.

 The usefulness of this feature seems dubious at best.
 In a trace of potentially millions of instructions, you will not have much luck finding what you are looking for in the GUI.
-At least from my experience, the GUI does not even have features that make it simple to find occurrences of specific instructions, or much of anything else asied from scrolling the recorded list.
+At least from my experience, the GUI does not even have features that make it simple to find occurrences of specific instructions, or much of anything else aside from scrolling the recorded list.

 ![image]({{ site.baseurl }}/public/images/trace_recording_window.png)